 Book in advance to see our exhibitions

-Join us as we reopen Arnolfini, with exhibitions across our galleries and in our Light Studio.
+Join us at Arnolfini, with exhibitions across our galleries, foyer, Reading Room as well as in both our Light and Dark Studios.
 Booking gives access to all exhibitions in our current programme, please make a reservation for all guests attending.
 We will have limited walk-up capacity available on the day.

 GREY AREAS | JESSIE EDWARDS THOMAS

 Jessie Edward Thomas has co-designed and co-produced Grey Areas, a photographic dialogue with five individuals with complex needs who are currently within or have experienced the ‘homelessness pathway’ in Bristol.

 The Imaginary Living Room is a collaborative project between creativeShift CIC, Bristol Photo Festival and Arnolfini exploring ideas of home during lockdown.

 FRANK BOWLING | LAND OF MANY WATERS

 Arnolfini celebrates the work of pioneering painter Sir Frank Bowling, in its 60th anniversary year, sharing new and previously unseen work, alongside key paintings from the last decade.

 At 87, Bowling continues to explore the ‘possibilities of paint’ with an experimental ethos that places material, colour and light at the heart of his practice.
 In his first public gallery exhibition since his highly acclaimed Tate retrospective in 2019, Land of Many Waters explores the ebb and flow in his practice between process and the ever-present autobiographical details that hover beyond.

 Work by Ian Breakwell, a world-renowned artist who played a key role in Bristol’s art scene as a young man.
 Part of Arnolfini at 60, a programme celebrating Arnolfini’s 60th anniversary in 2021.